Dawn Marie

-Dawn Marie Psaltis (born November 3, 1970) is an American nurse, retired professional wrestler, professional wrestling valet, and actress.
+Dawn Marie Psaltis (born November 3, 1970) is an American retired professional wrestler, professional wrestling valet, and actress.
 She is perhaps best known for her appearances with Extreme Championship Wrestling (ECW) and the SmackDown! brand of World Wrestling Entertainment (WWE) under her wrestling ring name Dawn Marie.

 Before she entered the wrestling industry, Psaltis made her living in real estate.
 After deciding to pursue a career in modeling or acting, Psaltis began managing wrestlers on the independent circuit after meeting a wrestling promoter.
 She signed a deal with ECW after what was supposed to be a three-week stint.
 She managed The Impact Players and Simon and Swinger until ECW's bankruptcy in 2001.

 Psaltis then joined WWE, where her most notable feud involved her marrying Al Wilson, the real-life father of her rival Torrie Wilson.
 She was released from her WWE contract in 2005 after revealing that she was pregnant, which resulted in her filing a lawsuit against her employers.
-Currently, Psaltis works as a nurse.
+Psaltis works as a nurse.

 Early life

-Psaltis was raised by her father, a zoologist, and together, they spent their time camping and hunting.
+Dawn Marie Psaltis was born on November 3, 1970, in Rahway, New Jersey, and raised by her father, a zoologist, and together, they spent their time camping and hunting.
+She is of Greek and Italian descent.
 In her youth, she was a fan of the World Wrestling Federation (WWF), admiring wrestlers such as Bob Backlund, Jimmy Snuka, and Roddy Piper.
 Psaltis graduated from the New York University Stern School of Business at the age of 22.
 She then went on to work for a real estate consultancy firm in Manhattan, New York, reaching the position of Director of International Real Estate.

 After meeting an ex-boyfriend who had aspired to play football professionally and finding out that he had been signed by the Chicago Bears, Psaltis decided that she wanted to pursue a career in entertainment.
 She resigned from the firm and moved into the entertainment industry with the goal of becoming either a model or a professional actress.